 Table 1C-5 identifies vacant sites that are presently zoned for residential or mixed uses and suitable for residential development in Firebaugh.
+Additional sites that allow mixed uses are included, but not counted toward the RHNA.
 The locations of these sites are shown on Figure 1C-1.
-Based on permitted densities and the assumptions described previously, the sites identified in Table 1C-5 can accommodate an estimated 885 units, including 444 lower-income units, 197 moderate-income units, and 244 above moderate-income units.
+Based on permitted densities and the assumptions described previously, the residential sites identified in Table 1C-5 can accommodate an estimated 885 545 units, including 1444 1 lower-income units, 197-73 moderate-income units, and 244-232 above moderate-income units.

 Much of the city is within a Federal Emergency Management Agency (FEMA) flood hazard area, so accordingly, many of the sites in the City's inventory are within a flood zone.
 The central area of the city is within a 1-percent annual chance flood area (FEMA category AH) and areas to the west and northwest of the city are within a moderate flood risk area (FEMA category X).
-The lower-risk category X flood zone includes all of the R-3 sites in the city and many sites in commercial zones where residential uses are permitted.
+The lower-risk category X flood zone includes all of the R-3 sites in the city and many surplus sites in commercial zones where residential uses are permitted.
 All of the city's sites are within a dam inundation zone, as the majority of the city is covered by the inundation zone for Friant Dam.
-The Housing Element includes a program to seek funds to mitigate the potential impacts of unavoidable environmental hazards.
+The Housing Element includes a program Program 18, through which to seek funds to mitigate the potential impacts of unavoidable environmental hazards.